With new air zone, China tests U.S. dominance in East Asia

-HONG KONG/TOKYO (Reuters) - China’s new air defense zone, stretching far into East Asia’s international skies, is an historic challenge to the United States, which has dominated the region for decades.
+HONG KONG/TOKYO, Nov 29 (Reuters) - China’s new air defence zone, stretching far into East Asia’s international skies, is an historic challenge to the United States, which has dominated the region for decades.

 For years, Chinese naval officers have told their U.S. counterparts they are uncomfortable with America’s presence in the western Pacific - and Beijing is now confronting strategic assumptions that have governed the region since World War Two.